Hardhat-AppAttack/website/README.md

 - Providing actual cyber-security services

 ## Constraints:
-- Limited features will be delivered from the above mentioned requirements because of time contraints
+- Given the limited duration of the trimester, only limited features will be delivered from the above mentioned requirements.
+They include the following.
-- Project requirements arrived in week 4
-- The deliverables include
     - Home Page
     - Services Page
     - User Registeration and Authenticatoin